Luke-Nicklin/fat-boys-pizza/README.md

 **Toast messages**

-Toast messages appear in the top righ-hand corner off the screen to provide feedback to the user when they have successfully edited a booking, deleted a booking, logged in, logged out and registered.
+Toast messages appear in the top right-hand corner off the screen to provide feedback to the user when they have successfully edited a booking, deleted a booking, logged in, logged out and registered.

 ![Toast message](docs/readme-images/toast-message.png)